Make the most of studying in this relaxing coastal location

 Explore the coastline, town and scenic surrounding areas

-Each Friday during spring and summer, when the weather is good, we organise lunchtime barbecues in the school garden.
 Throughout the year on weekdays cinema evenings and bowling is organised as well as DVD and games evenings in the school.
 Pub evenings and parties are great opportunities to catch up with friends and meet new people.
 During the summer months when the weather is warm, students can go to the beach with friends and socialise, swim in the sea or visit the pier.